Variational Quantum Eigensolver: A Comparative Analysis of Classical and Quantum Optimizer Methods: Introduction

 \section{Introduction}

-From the early stage of studying quantum computers, that by its very quantum nature is promising for a bright new age of computation coming along with three crucial keys of quantum theory: quantum probabilistics, superposition, and entanglement.
-The distinct properties of quantum computers (QC) from classical computers make it be more unique in application, not only be an upgraded computational speed version of traditional computers.
-Currently, when the quantum hardware is rather limited on operational stats and noise resilience, despite of the ambiguity of the realization of such advantages, Variational Quantum Algorithms (VQAs) \cite{cerezo2021variational, PhysRevA.92.042303} are thought to be the best at outperforming conventional computers, which are able to implement well on near-term quantum devices known as the so-called Noisy Intermediate-Scale Quantum (NISQ) computers \cite{Preskill_2018, Brooks, Zhong_2020, Arute:2019zxq, Wu_2021}.
+Since the early studies of quantum computers, their very quantum nature is promising for a bright new age of computation, built on three crucial features of quantum theory: quantum probabilistic behavior, superposition, and entanglement.
+The distinct properties of quantum computers (QC) from classical computers make them distinct in application, not only be an upgraded computational speed version of traditional computers.
+Currently, when the quantum hardware is rather limited on operational stability and noise resilience, despite the ambiguity of the realization of such advantages, Variational Quantum Algorithms (VQAs) \cite{cerezo2021variational, PhysRevA.92.042303} are thought to be the best at outperforming conventional computers, which are able to implement well on near-term quantum devices known as the so-called Noisy Intermediate-Scale Quantum (NISQ) computers \cite{Preskill_2018, Brooks, Zhong_2020, Arute:2019zxq, Wu_2021}.